plone/training/docs/mastering-plone/intro.md

 - Stop us and ask questions instantly when you have them!
-- Tell us if we speak too fast, too slow or not loud enough.
+- Tell us, if we speak too fast, too slow or not loud enough.
 - Please give us a sign if you are stuck.
 - Take notes.
 - If you have questions later on, community.plone.org is the Plone forum with many experienced developers.